CanonicalLtd/maas-docs/en/api.md

 address or does not belong to the requesting user.
 Use with caution.

 **discovered** (*Boolean*): Optional.
 If True, allows a MAAS administrator to release a discovered address.
-Only valid if 'force' is specified.
+Only valid if \'force\' is specified.
 If not specified, MAAS will attempt to release any type of address except for discovered addresses.

 **Success**